nicetooo/adbGUI/docs/proxy_tech_design.md

 # Proxy & Network Monitoring Architecture

-This document describes the technical implementation of the proxy and network monitoring features in `adbGUI`.
+This document describes the technical implementation of the proxy and network monitoring features in `Gaze`.

 ## Overview